 If You're Working Out in a Mask, Consider Using Cloth

 Dr. Miyakawa said that medical-grade masks should still be saved for medical professionals, and there are exercise-type material that is more quick-drying you might want to try.
 Companies like Under Armour and Adidas came out with masks of their own.
 Ones made from cloth, she said, are more breathable.
 However, you may be trading effectiveness for breathability.

 Christa Janse van Rensburg, MD, a professor of exercise science at the University of Pretoria in South Africa, told The New York Times that you should choose cloth masks made with breathable, synthetic materials (cotton masks, she said, will dampen easily).
 She also said you should choose masks that have two layers of fabric or less to avoid facial overheating.
-Neck gaiters (or buffs) are a good option, too, both she and Dr. Miyakawa said.
+Neck gaiters (or buffs) are a good option, too, both she and Dr. Miyakawa said, though there has since been conflicting evidence around their effectiveness.
 You can read Dr. van Rensburg's findings here.

 Takeaways to Remember About Working Out With Face Masks